 In the examples, the binary sequence of each HE-SIG-B field is in transmission order.
 For the entire content

-of each HE-SIG-B content channel, the binary sequences are converted to hexadecimal.
+of each HE-SIG-B content channel, the binary sequences are converted to hexadecimal using the same convention as the DATA parameter of the PHY-DATA.request primitive (see 8.3.5.
+(PHY SAP detailed service specification)): i.e. octets are listed in transmission order as pairs of hexadecimal digits, where the first bit transmitted is the LSb of the first transmitted octet and is listed as the LSb of the second hexadecimal digit.

 Table Z-2